WebDevStudios/constant-contact-forms/readme.txt

 = 2.15.0 =
 * Added: Anniversary and birthday form fields.
+* Added: Max length limit to Form builder and our custom field inputs.
+* Updated: Show messaging in "Opt in" setting tab when not connected.

 = 2.14.2 =
 * Fixed: errors regarding Google reCAPTCHA v3 javascript variables.